MikaylaMunn/mikaylamunn.github.io-website/website/source/_posts/braingame.md

     User can see it was successfully added by checking the number below the next question button
 - If the user selects Study of the Brain:
     Takes the user to a wikipedia page to study

+To see more click [here](https://github.com/MikaylaMunn/brainGame) to see code on GitHub